Xeronaus/Xeronaus/README.md

 > Also don't ask for that.
 That is suspicious.
 Yes, I can be quite skeptical but that's for caution.

 ## About Me 🧻
 I'm a guy ♂️ from Indonesia 🇮🇩 and I'm quite comfortable over there.
-The temperature 🌡️ is nice for me and I hate cold ❄️

 I like STEM (science, technology, engineering, and mathematics).

 My favorite games are [Minecraft](https://www.minecraft.net), [Mindustry](https://mindustrygame.github.io), [Terraria](https://terraria.org), [BTD6](https://ninjakiwi.com/Games/Mobile/Bloons-TD-6.html), and [Infinitode 2](https://infinitode.prineside.com).

 I'm going to write some extra words just to make a "real" sentence ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

+If you would like to know more, feel free to ask!

+> But please don't ask any possible **highly sensitive** personal informations.

 ## Links 🔗
 These are my links 🚩